unrealwork/axibase-collector/README.md

 ## Overview

-Axibase Collector is a Java-based collection daemon that polls data from external sources and uploads it as series, properties, and messages into Axibase Time Series Database.
+Axibase Collector is a Java-based collection daemon that retrieves data from external sources and uploads it as series, properties, and messages into Axibase Time Series Database.

 The Collector can also download files in a variety of input formats and upload them into ATSD for parsing.